xwmx/nb/README.md

 features to enhance privacy and avoid leaking information:

-- Page content is cached locally within each bookmark file, making it readable in a terminal or GUI browser without requesting the page again or needing to be connected to the internet.
+- Page content is cached locally within each bookmark file, making it readable in terminal and GUI web browsers without requesting the page again or needing to be connected to the internet.
 - `<img>` tags in bookmarked content are removed to avoid requests.
 - Outbound links are automatically rewritten to use an